Welcome

 Introduction

 The future of education in Tanzania is increasingly digital.
-To truly support the national vision and enhance student mastery of complex topics, we must move beyond static text and into dynamic digital content—including videos, animations, interactive simulations, and audio lessons.
+To truly support the national vision and enhance student mastery of complex topics, we must move beyond static text and into dynamic digital content including videos, animations, interactive simulations, and audio lessons.

 First, we will look at "pillar 3" of the Digital National Strategy (pages 31-32).
 This will help us understand its plan for creating and using multimedia content, and how it plans to put the digital curriculum into action.
+Click on the "Strategy attached: MoEST (2022).
+National Digital Education Strategy" to learn more

 The Competency-Based Curriculum (CBC) relies heavily on engaging methods, making multimedia a key element in successful teaching and learning.
-To ensure that your use of digital tools (like videos, animations, and interactive content) meets the country's educational objectives, we encourage you to familiarize yourself with the official guidelines.
+To ensure that your use of digital tools (like videos, animations, and interactive content) meets the country's educational objectives, You are encouraged to focus on Chapter 3 to familiarize yourself with the ICT Competency Standards for Teachers.

 Discussion